nehagarg/autonomousGrasping/grasping_ros_mico/Readme.txt

-Changed initial object y from 1485 to 1562 as it is the mid point of min and max range Increased gripper z by 0.005 as gripper was colliding with table and was not able to have proper movements Robot position shifted as gripper unstable when y = 0.08, pick height adjusted to 0.09 because of this
+Changed initial object y from 1485 to 1562 as it is the mid point of min and max range Increased gripper z by 0.005 as gripper was colliding with table and was not able to have proper movements Robot position shifted as gripper unstable when y = 0.08, pick height adjusted to 0.09 because of this Made mico palm invisible to kinect for easy detection of object movement